-- schemes The first positional argument can be a list of schemes, or omitted, just like CryptContext. - onload If a callable is passed in via this keyword, it will be invoked at lazy-load time with the following signature: onload(kwds) -> kwds; where kwds is all the additional kwds passed to LazyCryptContext.
+- schemes The first positional argument can be a list of schemes, or omitted, just like CryptContext. - onload If a callable is passed in via this keyword, it will be invoked at lazy-load time with the following signature: onload (\\kwds) -> kwds; where kwds is all the additional kwds passed to LazyCryptContext.
 It should perform any additional deferred initialization, and return the final dict of options to be passed to CryptContext.

-- create_policy Deprecated since version 1.6: This option will be removed in Passlib 1.8, applications should use onload instead. - kwds All additional keywords are passed to CryptContext; or to the onload function (if provided).
+• kwds - All additional keywords are passed to CryptContext; or to the onload function (if provided).